Three NFL games moved due to COVID-19 outbreaks

 Payton’s positive test came as COVID-19 cases spiked across the NFL in recent days, mirroring trends seen in the general population.

 Three Saints players — defensive end Cameron Jordan, running back Mark Ingram and receiver Ty Montgomery — did not play against the New York Jets on Sunday because of positive COVID-19 tests.
-But by Thursday, Jordan and Montgomery had been activated from New Orleans’ reserve/COVID-19 list.
+But all have been activated from New Orleans’ reserve/COVID-19 list.

 The Saints (6-7) snapped a five-game skid when they beat the Jets 30-9 and remain in contention for one of the NFC’s wild-card playoff spots with four regular-season games remaining.